hrishi141098/hrishi141098.github.io/_pages/about.md

 [1]
 </p>
 <p style="text-align: justify;" >
  Due to the problem of memory and computing resources, MetNet performs several convolution and pooling to shrink the input data set in order to capture all essential details.
-Every time slice of the input is resized and is passed through a 3x3 convolution layers having 160 filters followed by 3 x 3 convolution layers having 256 filters and 2 x 2 max pooling reducing its size in each step.
+Every time slice of the input is resized and is passed through a 3 x 3 convolution layers having  followed by 3 x 3 convolution layers having 256 filters and 2 x 2 max pooling reducing its size in each step.
 The final outcome of this process is that the size of a time slice has been reduced to 64 x 64 with 256 channel values for the data to enable further processing by the chosen model.
 </p>

 Temporal Encoder